 Under our Corporate Governance Guidelines, our non-management directors may meet in executive sessions with no members of management present.
 The non-management directors may specify the procedure to designate the director who may preside at any such executive session.
-Non-management directors who are not independent under the rules of may participate in these executive sessions, but directors who are independent under the rules of should meet separately in executive session at least twice each year.
+Non-management directors who are not independent under the rules of NASDAQ may participate in these executive sessions, but directors who are independent under the rules of NASDAQ must meet separately in regularly scheduled executive sessions at least twice each year.